 In March, scientists from PolarityTE in collaboration with others published an important new study: In vivo expansion and regeneration of full‐thickness functional skin.
 The below caught my eye:

-Moreover, in a recent Australian radio interview, PolarityTE’s (now ex) CEO Dr. Denver Lough said the following:
+Moreover, in a recent interview with Australia’s Health Professional Radio podcast, PolarityTE’s (now ex) CEO Dr. Denver Lough said the following:

 All of this is very encouraging.
 Skin regeneration is a far greater area of research than hair regeneration, since burn and accident victims can become irreparably disfigured.